 Pictured above is “The Longest Mile” – a section of the Mokelumne Coast to Crest Trail, courtesy of EBMUD.
 The watershed trails in Amador and Calaveras Counties offer 29 continuous miles of trail to the public.
 Please note however, that NO DOGS ARE ALLOWED, there is NO CAMPING and an inexpensive trail permit is REQUIRED.
 Permits are available online at ebmud.com/recreation.
 Questions?
 Call EBMUD at 209-772-8204.

-Before visiting, you’ll also want to download the Google satellite map to your GPS device.
+Before visiting, you’ll also want to download the map.
 Go to the EBMUD Sierra Foothills Trails page and scroll down to “Trail info on the go” where you will find the link to the kmz file.